 Meanwhile, the Animal Planet and National Geographic TV channels will also collaborate with Oxalis Adventure Tours – the only company authorised to lead tours into Son Doong – to implement special tour programmes in the cave and Phong Nha – Ke Bang National Park in 2019.

 Son Doong cave is located in the heart of Phong Nha – Ke Bang National Park in the central Quang Binh province.
 It was discovered by a local in 1991.
-It was first explored in 2009 by the British Cave Research Association and has been open to the public since 2013.
+It was first explored in 2009 by The British Vietnam Caving Expedition Teamand has been open to the public since 2013.